Why Scalpers Lose Money With the Wrong Broker

 Scalping and Structural Sensitivity

-When targets are narrow, spread instability and slippage bias carry greater weight relative to reward.
-Latency that is irrelevant for swing traders may meaningfully distort scalping entries.
+When targets are narrow — often between 3 and 10 pips — spread instability and slippage bias carry greater weight relative to reward.
+Latency that is irrelevant for a swing trader holding for three days may meaningfully distort a scalper's entry by the time confirmation arrives.

 The Misdiagnosis Pattern